jeertmans/manim-slides/docs/source/reference/sharing.md

 In the future, we hope to provide more features to this format, so feel free to suggest new features too!

-If you authored subsections, pass `--pptx-subsections=split` to duplicate the slide once per subsection so clickers pause exactly where they do in the Qt/HTML presenters.
+If you authored subsections and want to split them into separate PowerPoint slides, pass `--pptx-subsections=split` to duplicate the slide once per subsection.

 ### Static PDF presentation